 - The training has reached all public libraries in Ghana, Kenya, Namibia, Uganda and Zambia that have computers and internet connections, and which offer public access to this technology.

-- From 2014 - 2020, over 1,000 librarians in more than 350 public libraries that have computers and the internet in Ghana, Ethiopia, Kenya, Uganda, Zambia and Namibia have undergone training.
+- From 2014 - 2020, over 2,200 librarians from public libraries that have computers and the internet in Ethiopia, Ghana, Kenya, Namibia Uganda and Zambia and have undergone training.

 - 39 young African public librarians from 13 countries have travelled to Europe, Southeast Asia and the USA as part of the EIFL Initiative for Young African Library Innovators (IYALI), bringing home new ideas, which they have implemented in their libraries.

 WHAT’S NEXT FOR EIFL’S CAPACITY BUILDING INITIATIVE FOR PUBLIC LIBRARIANS IN AFRICA?

 - EIFL is working with public library authorities in Ghana to assess systems and structures for continued professional development of public librarians and to launch a training-of-trainers programme in 2022.

-- Continuing to assess expressions of interest in training partnerships from public library systems.
+- Continue to assess expressions of interest in training partnerships from public library systems in other African countries.

 FIND OUT MORE

 Watch our videos -

-- About continued professional development in Namibia (On YouTube).
+- About continued professional development in Namibia (Nov 2019, YouTube).

-- About our capacity building programme for public librarians in Uganda (On YouTube).
+- About our capacity building programme for public librarians in Uganda (Jan 2017, YouTube).

 To find out more about EIFL’s capacity building initiative in Africa, contact Ramune Petuchovaite, EIFL-PLIP Manager, email@example.com